OSHA Releases New COVID-19 Workplace Safety Guidance

 On January 29, 2021, the Occupational Safety and Health Administration (OSHA) released new guidance on best practices to mitigate and prevent the spread of COVID-19 in the workplace.
 This guidance follows President Biden’s January 21, 2021 Executive Order calling for OSHA to issue new COVID-19-related workplace safety guidance.
 Looking ahead, the EO also called for…

-COVID-19 New York Update: NY Department of Labor Issues New Guidance on Use of COVID-19 Sick Leave
+Latest NY Labor Department Guidance on COVID-19 Sick Leave

 In March 2020, New York State passed emergency legislation in response to the COVID-19 pandemic that requires employers to provide job-protected COVID-19 sick leave to employees subject to an order of quarantine or isolation.
 See LR’s prior What You Need to Know Now updates on the legislation here and here.
 On January 20, 2021, the…